bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-get-fields.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
 - no response in case of error
 - no response in case of success
 - no examples in other languages